 Planting flowers, shrubs, and trees that are native to the area is an integral aspect to sustainable landscaping.
 Furthermore, rock gardens and other types of zero-scaping may also be recommended to reduce water consumption, particularly in areas that experience drought conditions.

-Planting turgrass also aids in pollution control.
-It is able to trap an estimated 12 million tons of dirt, dust, and other air-born debris.
+Planting turfgrass also aids in pollution control.
+It is able to trap an estimated 12 million tons of dirt, dust, and other airborne debris.
 As a result, these substances don’t drift through the atmosphere, which can improve local air quality.

 Environmentally Responsible Lawn Care

 One of the best ways to ensure that you engage in environmentally-responsible lawn care is to refrain from using pesticides and fungicides.
 Since fertilizer contains nitrogen, 40% to 60% of this can run off or leach away.
 As a result, it infiltrates groundwater, surface water, and wells.

 According to The Virginia Cooperative Extension’s publication, “Nutrient Management for Lawn Service Companies,” some of these substances have been shown to decimate approximately 60% to 90% of the earthworm population.
 In the United States, it is also estimated that 60 to 70 million birds die every year from pesticide poisoning alone.

 If your lawn does need additional nutrients to maintain its health, a lawn care specialist can determine this by conducting a soil test.
 Once your lawn’s pH level is measured, your lawn care service will be able to know whether it needs more nutrients.
 Turfgrass, as is the case with most grasses, usually thrives when the soil has a pH level between 6.5 and 7.0.

 Experts also indicate that lawn health can be improved and sustained when it is allowed to grow longer.
 While your lawn care specialist can discuss this with you, between 1-1/2 and 3-1/2 inches should be sufficient.